navigation

 Service Level Agreement (SLA).
 In the context of this scenario, SLA indicated the integrity and accessibility of a service.
 It was measured as a percentage (0–100%).
 The defending team lost SLA points if the service was made unavailable or malfunctioned at the moment the checker contacted it.
 The checker could access any service several times per round, but each team’s services were checked an equal number of times.
 The resulting SLA was calculated as the percentage of successful checks (when the service was available and fully functional) to the total number of checks.

-Checker is the mechanics that allowed the organisers to check if the teams’ services were fully functional.
-Since the game service simulated a real web application, the checker was also used to ensure compliance with the rules of the game: the participants could not simply turn off the service or disable some of its features, all they could do was defend their segments against Red Team attacks.
+Checker is the mechanics that allowed the organizers to check if the teams’ services were fully functional.
+Since the game service simulated a real web application, the checker was also used to ensure compliance with the rules of the game: the participants could not simply turn off the service or disable some of its features, all they could do was defend their segments against red team attacks.

 The final score for the scenarios was calculated as SLA * HP.